ONEARMY/academy/docs/guides/stars.md

 🚩 Type | 🤝 Requirements | 💫 Unlocks
 --- | --- | ---
-Ally | Collect at least 6 stars in the Ally Checklist | Create a pin on the map and be eligible for: communication, sales, partnerships, become Verified.
+Ally | Collect at least 6 stars in the Ally Checklist | Create a pin on the map plus be eligible for: communication, sales, partnerships, become Verified.